Forget The Results, This Is What It’s Like To Be On The Ground At The 24 Hours Of Le Mans

-The 24 Hours of Le Mans can be included in a few groups—day-long endurance races, the WEC series, motorsports’ “triple crown”—yet it remains separate, an island in mainland France where the palm trees are imported and planted alongside manufacturer pop-ups and margaritas will run you a cool $25 per.
+The 24 Hours of Le Mans can be included in a few groups—day-long endurance races, the WEC series, motorsports’ “triple crown”—yet it remains utterly distinct, an island in mainland France where the palm trees are imported and margaritas will run you a cool $25 per.
 The temporary staff for the event number in the hundreds but only a small percentage seem to know where anything is, their main function being the shrug.
-But you can’t blame them for wanting a free ticket to something as special as this.
+You can’t blame them for wanting a free ticket to something as special as this.

-Some of the 250,000-plus spectators fly in on private planes, transferring on the tarmac to humming black sedans with their cabins perfectly air-conditioned, while the country’s seemingly perennially on-strike rail unions make hitchhiking a more common means of arrival than one would expect in the year 2018.
-Others will pack up their nuclear families and once-a-year camping gear inside dusty hatchbacks bursting at the spot welds, but they are all heading in the same direction for the same purpose: to be part of another notch in the history of the greatest automobile race in the world.
+Some of the 250,000-plus spectators fly in on private planes, transferring on the tarmac to humming black sedans with perfectly air-conditioned cabins, while the country’s seemingly perennially on-strike rail unions make hitchhiking a more common means of arrival than one might expect.
+Others will pack up their nuclear families and once-a-year camping gear inside dusty hatchbacks bursting at the spot welds, but they are all heading in the same direction for the same purpose: to be part of another entry in the history of the greatest automobile race in the world.

-No hyperbole here; Le Mans is where heroes earn the distinction, where heartbreaks manifest as mechanical failures and human fatigue and moments of entropic coincidence, where the forward spike of engineering aptitude is stacked on dynasties both long established and just gestating.
+That is not hyperbole.
+Le Mans is where the heroes of motorsports earn the distinction, where heartbreaks manifest as mechanical failures and human fatigue and moments of entropic coincidence, where the forward edge of engineering aptitude is stacked upon dynasties both long-established and gestating.

-I’ve been coming to the race on and off since I was eight years old with tacky Haribo-covered fingers wrapped around a disposable Kodak, and as such I’ve witnessed the bookends of Audi’s reign over the top rung in the multi-class competition, just one of many notable eras that include the Ferrari-Ford fights, the rise of the 917, and of course the oddball years in between where the likes the 935 and the McLaren F1 bested the prototypes when they had no real right to.
+I have been coming to this event on and off since I was eight years old with Haribo-sticky fingers wrapped around a disposable Kodak, and as such I’ve witnessed the bookends of Audi’s reign over the top rung in this massive multi-class competition, just one of many notable eras that include the Ferrari-Ford fights, the rise of the 917, and of course the oddball years in between when the likes the 935 and the McLaren F1 bested the prototypes that were supposed to lap them.

 With BMW entering the dogfight again for the first time since 2011, they brought a veritable village of media teams and and other guests to watch the M8 GTE’s debut at the 24 Hours, a group that I’m thankful to have called myself a member of.
 While hospitality lounges and free food and drink are quite nice things to have when a wet hot dog here goes for the same price as a T-bone in the regular world, the real treat for me was getting a media vest.